Spider Vein Treatment in St. Louis, MO

 Veins on the nose and face can be very distressing to patients and are often mistaken for over-indulgence of alcohol.
 Both men and women suffer from these often large and unsightly veins.

 The preferred treatment of these smaller veins is by laser in the hands of a practitioner with experience and training.
-Our physicians and nurses use the Cutera Xeo laser.
+Our physician and nurses use the Cutera Xeo laser or the Dornier Flexipulse.

 Results vary but are almost always excellent.
 One or two touch-up treatments may be required to eradicate most veins.
 It is important for patients to use SPF 30 – 35 (UVA and UVB) sun protection daily.
 This should be applied more often if exposure is prolonged with or without sun presence.
 Prior to treatment with laser, sun exposure should be avoided for 3 – 6 weeks depending upon skin type and depth of tan.